Alle Artikel von MPIL100

 MPIL100 Conversation with Joachim Schwietzke

 “The library serves the institute”, says Joachim Schwietzke and unfolds a century‑spanning portrait of the MPIL’s collection: from Berlin Palace and a “central room” featuring a paper index, through wartime loss and postwar rescues, to Heidelberg’s systematically arranged library stacks stretching 43 kilometres.
 He argues that serious international and public law research rests on curated foundations: treaties, statute and case reports, parliamentary records, and the publications of the UN, EU, and League of Nations—framed by a General Section that puts law in dialogue with history, philosophy, sociology, and military and colonial studies.
+Against keyword search, Schwietzke defends expert selection, multilingual breadth, and on‑site browsing—methods that keep scholarship anchored in sources and context, and keep the institute’s mission at the heart of the library.

 About Joachim Schwietzke